solliancenet/microsoft-redis-cache-migration/02_PreMigration/02_Planning.md

 ## Networking with Geo-replication

-If you plan to use the Geo-replication feature of Azure Cache for Redis, there are several other ports that must be allowed in order for the replication to be successful.
+If you plan to use the Geo-replication feature of Azure Cache for Redis, there are several other ports that must be allowed for the replication to be successful.
 See [Geo-replication peer port requirements](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-how-to-premium-vnet#geo-replication-peer-port-requirements) for more information.

 ## SSL/TLS Connectivity